sumirer/MenuGUI/README.md

   you can use this pluin's command.

-  `/gshop`   Permission: OP    use: open admin Edit page.
+  `/gui`   Permission: OP    use: open admin Edit page.

-  `/gui `    Permission: true  use: open player use menuGUI page
+  `/menu `    Permission: true  use: open player use menuGUI page

+  `/w `    Permission: true  use:teleport level by name

 Bug Report